nualagr/readnreviewed/README.md

 &#9745;	Curate my own Wish List of books that I would like to read in the future.

 A site member, when logged in, can access their Wish List using the link in the navigation bar, or in the compressed hamburger-icon menu on a mobile device.
-This link brings the site member to a page where the book cover, title and author for each book save so far are presented in individual card elements.
+This link brings the site member to a page where the book cover, title and author for each book saved so far are presented in individual card elements.

 ![alt text](documentation/readme-images/wish-list-mobile-view.png "Screenshot of Read n' Reviewed member's Wish List page as it appears when viewed on a mobile device.")
 <br>